grafnu/daq-1/docs/pubsub.md

 # PubSub Setup Documentation

-This document describes the (GCP PubSub in Cloud IoT)[https://cloud.google.com/iot-core/] mechanism for processing device messages.
+This document describes the [GCP PubSub in Cloud IoT](https://cloud.google.com/iot-core/) mechanism for processing device messages.
 There are three major message types employed by the system:
 * <b>Config</b>: Messages sent from cloud-to-device that _configure_ the device (idempotent).
 * <b>State</b>: Messags sent from device-to-cloud reporting _state_ form the device (idempotent).
 * <b>Events</b>: Messages sent from device-to-cloud for streaming _events_ (non-idempotent).

 The exact semantic meaning of theses is determined by the underlying schema used.
-E.g., the (UDMI Schema)[../schemas/udmi/README.md] specifies one set of conventions for managing IoT devices.
+E.g., the [UDMI Schema](../schemas/udmi/README.md) specifies one set of conventions for managing IoT devices.

-## Streaming Validation
+## Validator Configuration

 Streaming validation validates a stream of messages pulled from a GCP PubSub topic.
-There are three values required in the `local/system.conf` file to make it work:
+There are three values in the `local/system.conf` file required to make it work:
 * `gcp_cred`: The service account credentials, as per the general [DAQ Firebase setup](firebase.md).
 * `gcp_topic`: The _PubSub_ (not MQTT) topic name.
 * `gcp_schema`: Indicates which schema to validate against.